jamesrharwood/equator-guidelines-website/guideline_repos/strobe/items/16a_main_results.md

 ---
-id: 16a_main_results
+id: main-results
 title: "16a.
 Main results"
+checklist:
+    text: Give unadjusted estimates and, if applicable, confounder-adjusted estimates and their precision (e.g., 95% confidence intervals).
+Make clear which confounders were adjusted for and why they were included.
 ---
 Give unadjusted estimates and, if applicable, confounder-adjusted estimates and their precision (e.g., 95% confidence intervals).
-Make clear which confounders were adjusted for and why they were included
+Make clear which confounders were adjusted for and why they were included.

 ## Read More